-In making determinations regarding these salary increases, the Compensation Committee considered information from and the recommendations in the Meyercord Report as described above under "Processes and Procedures for Considering and Determining Executive Compensation - Use of Market Data" in this CD&A. Meyercord had recommended a salary increase of 5% for each of the Named Executive Officers.
+In making determinations regarding these salary increases, the Compensation Committee considered information from and the analysis of its consultant, PM&P, where available.
 Differences in salary among officers are based on market median data and other factors as described above in this CD&A.